 It works much like humans in the workforce.
 We get out of bed when we’d rather not, drive through traffic that we’d rather not, face a boss who isn’t top-notch, endure co-workers who are a pain, all in order to receive a paycheck each pay period.
 That’s our reward.
 None of us would continue working if there were no paycheck.
 So it is for the dog.

-You mean to tell me that when your dog took off after a squirrel in the yard, you called him back, he came, and you just walked off?!
+Think of it this way….
+Your dog took off after a squirrel in the yard, you called him back, he came, and you just walked off?!
 Helloooooo!
-That dog just overpowered his strongest natural urges just to respond to your recall.
+The dog just overpowered his strongest natural urges just to respond to your recall.
 You’d better reward his victory – or you’ll soon end up with a defeat.
 You’d better pet him up, stuff him with treats, praise him to no end, play with his favorite toy, and make him feel like it was worth it to answer your recall!
 That living, breathing, reacting being will respond with even more vigor on the next recall – because he knows he will receive a paycheck.